+Communal areas Circulation areas visually inspected.
+The subjects are accessed by way of a typical tenement stairwell providing access to all levels.
+Garages and permanent outbuildings None.
+Outside areas and boundaries Visually inspected.
+There is a communal courtyard located to the rear of the property over the commercial premises below.
+The courtyard is accessed from the communal stairwell via the first floor.
+The rear courtyard was seen to be overlaid in a felt material or similar.
 Ceilings Visually inspected from floor level.
-The ceilings in the property appear to be formed in a combination of timber lath and plaster and plasterboard materials.
-Textured coatings were noted to ceiling areas.
-On rare occasions, these materials can have an asbestos content.
-We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed.
+The ceilings in the property were seen to be formed in timber lath and plaster materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+The internal walls in the property are overlaid in plaster finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring in the property appeared to be of suspended timber construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
+Flooring within the property appears to be of suspended timber construction.
+Fitted floor coverings were noted throughout the property which restricted the scope of our inspection.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery incorporates timber skirtings and doorways.
+The internal joinery incorporates timber skirtings and door facings.
 The kitchen facility incorporates fitted units.

-Chimney breasts and fireplaces All the original fireplaces in the property have been blocked over and are no longer in use.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
-Internal descriptions Visually inspected Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper, tile and panel finishes.
+Chimney breasts and fireplaces All the original fireplaces within the property have been blocked over and are no longer in use.
+Internal decorations Visually inspected.
+The internal decorations incorporate paint, paper and tile finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the hall cupboard.
-Gas None.
+The electrical switch gear is located within the entrance hallway.
+Gas The subject property is not connected to mains gas.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be connected to the mains.
-Water piping, where visible, is run in copper and PVC.
-The bathroom fittings incorporate a bath with shower, WC and wash hand basin.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water piping, where visible, was run in copper, PVC and lead.
+A suitably qualified contractor can provide further advice with regards to lead piping.
+The bathroom fittings incorporate a shower over bath, WC and wash hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-There is no fixed central heating system installed in the property.
-Space heating is provided by way of wall mounted electric panel heaters.
-No access to any hot water storage tank was possible but it is believed to be located within the kitchen.
-A suitably qualified contractor can provide further advice in this regard.
+There is no fixed heating within the subject property.
+Hot water appears to be provided by way of an immersion hot water tank located within the bedroom.
+The system was not tested.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-There were smoke alarms present in the property.

 There do not appear to be adequate smoke and fire detection measures in place.
 Upgrading is required to comply with Scottish Government standards, applicable from February 2022.